techpro-studio/FlutterAppArchitecture/README.md

 We inject all logic we need for widget in BLoC in widget Factory.

-All Units for BLoC should have single responsibility and they should be abstractions.
+All Dependencies for BLoC should have single responsibility and they should be abstractions.